Alberico Evani: International career

 Evani had represented the Italy under-21 side, and the Italy under-23 side at the 1988 Olympics, where they reached the semi-finals, finishing in fourth place.
-When Sacchi was appointed as Italy coach, Evani became regular member of the Italian national side; in total he made 15 appearances for Italy.
+When Sacchi was appointed as Italy coach, Evani became regular member of the Italy national side; in total he made 15 appearances for Italy.
 He made his debut for Italy on 21 December 1991 in a 2–0 win over Cyprus.
 He subsequently represented his country at the 1994 FIFA World Cup, appearing in Italy's opening defeat to Ireland, and scoring a penalty kick in the shootout loss to Brazil in the final.

 Style of play

 Although Evani was not gifted with outstanding pace for a winger, or the ability to wizard his way past defenders with elaborate feints, he developed into a dynamic and skilful left-sided midfielder, whose speed, discipline and dependable qualities proved vital to the success of the Milan senior team during the late 80s and early 90s; his technique, distribution, crossing ability, and in particular his tendency to make attacking runs along the left flank enabled him to excel in this position.
 Due to his tactical intelligence, versatility, positional sense, professionalism, stamina, and defensive work-rate, he was also capable of holding his position and covering defensively for the overlapping runs of the attacking full-backs, or for the late runs of his other midfield teammates; these qualities also made him capable of playing as a full-back, a position which he frequently occupied earlier on in his career.
 He was even used as a central midfielder in his later career, after losing some of his pace, due to his ability to start attacking plays with his passing.
 Evani was also an accurate set-piece taker, and possessed a powerful shot from outside the area.
 Throughout his career Evani was nicknamed "Bubu," because of his apparent similarity to Yogi Bear’s sidekick Boo-Boo.